jtarchie/heroku-buildpack-openresty/README.md

 * Support defined versions of OpenResty when creating slug.
 * Support for more OpenResty extensions -- Drizzle, Iconv.
 * LuaRocks with slug compilation.
+* Make it easier to use locally, especially with environment variables.